gbif/hp-legume/phylogeny/list.md

 lang-ref: phylogeny-list
 title: Open Tree of Life Synthetic Legume Phylogeny
 description: |
-  The legume portal and GBIF has teamed up with Open Tree of Life (OToL) to create curated synthetic phylogeny of the legume family.
+  The legume portal and GBIF has teamed up with Open Tree of Life (OToL) to create a curated synthetic phylogeny of the legume family.
 background: /assets/images/placeholder_ai_beans.jpg
 height: 25vh
 ---